New York–London–Paris–Munich

-New York · London · Paris · Munich is the debut studio album by the English band M, released in 1979.
+New York · London · Paris · Munich is the debut studio album by the English new wave and synth-pop music project M, released on 30 November 1979 by MCA Records.
 Its title was taken from a line in the verse of the March 1979 hit single "Pop Muzik", an extended version of which is featured on the album.
-Alongside M founder Robin Scott, the album features future Level 42 members Phil Gould on drums, Wally Badarou on keyboards and Gary Barnacle on saxophone and flute.
+Alongside M founder Robin Scott, the album features future Level 42 members and collaborators Phil Gould on drums, Wally Badarou on keyboards and Gary Barnacle on saxophone and flute.

-Cash Box said of the single "Moonlight and Muzak" that it uses "synthesized electronic effects to create an airy Latin rhythm behind [M/Robin Scott's] spoken vocals."
+Critical reception

-Record World said that the single "That's the Way the Money Goes" is a "loveable electronic dancer here that's sure to be a staple on AOR and the club circuit," particularly praising the keyboards.
+In a retrospective review for AllMusic, critic Stephen Thomas Erlewine wrote that "there's actually quite a bit of entertaining music on the record.
+Granted, the sound of the record is more entertaining than the songwriting, but with its synthesized, danceable beats, big, catchy hooks, and glossy "futuristic" production, it's a terrific new wave artifact."